michaelbradley91/FluentMigrator.Assertions/README.md

 Real Life Example
 -----------------

 This is actually the inspiration for this package, and demonstrates when assertions can be very useful.
-I hope you find it interesting, and don't make the mistake my colleagues did...

 ### The Problem